(CNN)Here is a look at the life of John Edwards, former senator from North Carolina.

 December 2010 - A federal investigation into Edwards campaign finances includes grand jury appearances by Bunny Mellon's family.
 Mellon gave various checks totaling $700,000 to Edwards.
 The question is whether the money was a gift or should it have been declared campaign contributions.
 Her advanced age, 100, makes it unlikely Mellon herself will appear before the grand jury.

 December 7, 2010 - Elizabeth Edwards dies of cancer.

 February 2011 - Bunny Mellon testifies on camera in the Edwards investigation.
-Her age makes it a possibility she would not be available in the event of a trial.

 February 8, 2011 - Edwards gives a deposition in the lawsuit of Rielle Hunter against Andrew Young.
 Hunter is suing Young to reclaim materials that she says belong to her, including an alleged sex tape that involves Edwards.